aspose-pdf/Aspose.PDF-Documentation/net/plugins/aspose-pdf-net-for-visualstudio/aspose-pdf-visual-studio-plugin/_index.md

 ## System Requirements and Supported Platforms

-In order to install and use Aspose Visual Studio Plugin you need to have one of the following Visual Studio version installed
+In order to install and use Aspose Visual Studio Plugin you need to have one of the following Visual Studio version installed.

 - Visual Studio 2010, 2012, 2013.